pvdz/preval/tests/cases/dot_call/array_map.md

 ## Todos triggered

-- (todo) type trackeed tricks can possibly support method $array_map
+- (todo) Missed opportunity to inline a type tracked trick for $array_map

 ## Globals